vassilvk/readthedocs-docker/README.md

 ### On-Premises ReadTheDocs (RTD) Docker Container

-This is an on-premises setup of ReadTheDocs (RTD) with full support of LaTeX-to-PDF and other bells-and-whistles installed at readthedocs.org.
+This is an on-premises setup of ReadTheDocs (RTD) with full support for LaTeX-to-PDF and other bells-and-whistles installed at readthedocs.org.

 Installed packages include:
 * LaTeX